Rahulchandankeri/Rahulchandankeri/README.md

 # Hi there 👋, I'm Rahul Chandankeri!
 I am a front-end developer by passion, living in India.
-I constantly keep updating my skills.
-I’m quite knowledgeable in coding and markup languages like:
+I constantly keep updating my skills and I’m quite knowledgeable in coding and markup languages like:

 1. Hypertext markup language (HTML)
 2. Cascading Style Sheet (CSS)